Riparian woodlands, as they are known, are those on the banks of natural bodies of water and particularly rivers.

 The freshwater pearl mussel (Margaritifera margaritifera) was once fairly common throughout the UK.
 It has suffered huge losses as a result of over-harvesting for its pearls, as well as pollution from aquaculture and agricultural run-off.
 It has a fascinating life-cycle, as the larvae attach themselves (harmlessly) to the gills of fish and eventually fall off to settle on the river bed.
 Individuals can reach an astonishing 100 years old.
 They may be found half-buried in the river bed, filtering organic matter and thereby cleaning the water and gravel beds in fish spawning areas.
 It is possible that their decline has contributed to the decline of salmonids.
 The River Moriston, along the southern edge of Trees for Life’s Core area for forest restoration, has been designated a candidate Special Area of Conservation (SAC) under the EU Habitats Directive, on account of its important population of these molluscs – Scotland contains half of the remaining pearl mussel colonies in the world.

-In many parts of the Highlands, such as this section of the Affric River west of the Athnamulloch bothy, the riverside woodlands have been removed, with detrimental effects for the entire riparian ecosystem.
+In many parts of the Highlands, the riverside woodlands have been removed, with detrimental effects for the entire riparian ecosystem.

 As with all of our native woodlands, riparian zones have suffered greatly due to human impacts over the millennia.
 Imprudent heather burning, clearance for agriculture, pollution, overgrazing and large-scale conifer afforestation have all played their role.
 However, as riparian woodland is such a variable habitat, our impact upon it has also varied.